autogluon/autogluon/d2l-en/tutorials/image_classification_advanced.md

 ## Understanding default configurations of AutoGluon's fit

-To ensure this demo runs quickly, we expect each call to `fit` can be finished within 5min, and individual training runs (also referred to as `trials`) each last for 10 epochs.
+To ensure this demo runs quickly, we expect each call to `fit` can be finished within minutes, and individual training runs (also referred to as `trials`) each last for 10 epochs.

 ```{.python .input}